Kong/docs.konghq.com/app/_hub/kong-inc/saml/_index.md

       datatype: string
       referenceable: true
       description: |
-        Username to use for Redis connection when the `redis` session storage is defined and ACL authentication is desired.
+        Redis username if the `redis` session storage is defined and ACL authentication is desired.
         If undefined, ACL authentication will not be performed.
 This requires Redis v6.0.0+.
     - name: session_redis_password
       required: false